How long should a resume be? One page? Two pages? Does it even matter? We’re here to answer all your questions about resume length!

 2. Write a Mouth-Watering Server Resume Objective or Summary

-Open your resume with a resume objective or summary.
+How?
+Open your server resume with a resume objective or summary.
 A succinct paragraph of 60 words tops that explains why you’re the right server for this gig.

 Already a seasoned, three-plates-in-one-arm server?
 Go for a professional summary of qualifications.